 14. Desks with Swinging Footrests

-A built-in footrest can help reduce the noise that would otherwise happen with foot tapping.
+A built-in footrest can help reduce the noise that comes with foot tapping.

 15. Stationary Bikes

-Putting a stationary bicycle at the back of the classroom is a great way to help students be active, with the added benefit of exercise!
+Putting a stationary bicycle at the back of the classroom is a great way to help students be active.

 16. Classroom Space for Moving Around

-Clear an area in the side or back of the room to let students stand, stretch, dance, pace, or twirl.
-If you’re brave, you can set up small trampolines for students to jump on.
+Clear an area at the side or back of the room to let students stand, stretch, dance, pace, or twirl.

 17. Flexible Work Locations

-Students don’t have to do their learning at their desk.
-One student did his work at the windowsill, while another moved from one desk to another.
+Students don’t have to do their learning at their desk—they can work at the windowsill or move from one desk to another.
 Having different learning stations can benefit all types of students.
-For ideas on setting up your classroom, check out this post: 7 Learning Zones Every Classroom Must Have.
+For ideas on setting up your classroom, check out “7 Learning Zones Every Classroom Must Have.”

 Many thanks to our Facebook commenters who contributed to this list: